aneary12/ARC/README.md

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

+## Purpose of this repository

+This repository is being used to complete an assignment for a module provided by the National University of Ireland, Galway (NUIG).
+I am a PhD student in NUIG undertaking the "Programming and Tools for AI" module (CT5132).
+The assignment for this module required functions to be written to solve three or more tasks.
+Jupyter notebooks showing my solutions for three tasks, are included in the folder 'Jupyter Notebooks'.
+My submission file manual_solve.py is located in the src folder.

 ## Task file format

 The `data` directory contains two subdirectories: